+\begin{Rem} The flag varieties and $\pi_{\HT}$ are defined over $E$, and so are the Lie algebroids $\f{n}^0_{\mu^{-1}}$, $\f{p}^0_{\mu^{-1}}$ and $\f{m}^0_{\mu^{-1}}$.
+In the previous theorem one can avoid to base change the flag varieties and local Shimura varieties to $E'$, by avoiding to fix a Hodge cocharacter $\mu$. \end{Rem}

-A first consequence of the computation of the geometric Sen operator is the vanishing of the higher locally analytic vectors of the structural sheaf $\widehat{\s{O}}$ at infinite level, as well as the computation of the arithmetic Sen operator in terms of representation theory.
-Let $C/E'$ be a completed algebraically closed extension and consider the $C$-base change $\n{M}_{\bbf{G},b,\mu,K,C}$ of the local Shimura varieties.
-Let $\n{V}_K=C^{la}(K,\bb{Q}_p)_{\star_1}$ be the space of locally analytic functions of $K$ endowed with the left regular action and let $\n{F}_{\n{V}_K}$ be the $v$-sheaf over $\n{M}_{\bbf{G},b,\mu,K,C}$ obtained by descent from infinite level.
-We have the following theorem, analogue to Proposition 6.2.8, Corollary 6.2.12 and Theorem 6.3.5 of \cite{RCLocAnCompleted}.
+A first consequence of the computation of the geometric Sen operator is the vanishing of the higher locally analytic vectors of the structural sheaf $\widehat{\s{O}}$ at infinite level, as well as the computation of the arithmetic Sen operator in terms of geometric representation theory.
+Let $C/E'$ be a complete algebraically closed extension and consider the $C$-base change $\n{M}_{K,C}$ of $\n{M}_K$.
+Let $\n{V}_K=C^{{\rm la}}(K,\bb{Q}_p)$ be the space of locally analytic functions on $K$ endowed with the left regular action and let $\n{F}_{\n{V}_K}$ be the associated $v$-sheaf on $\n{M}_{K,C}$.
+The following theorem is an analogue for local Shimura varieties of Proposition 6.2.8, Corollary 6.2.13 and Theorem 7.2.1 of \cite{RCLocAnCompleted}.